strinsberg/slrg_data/README.md

 Scripts to collect source code data from github and codeforces.

 There is more detailed instructions and information in the docs folder.
 A pdf of the technical report is in `slrg_data/docs/report`.
 A detailed walkthrough of how to use this package is available in html format in the html folder.
-To access it open the file `slrg_data/docs/html/index.html`.
+To access run `$ make docs` and open the file `slrg_data/docs/html/index.html`.

 Installation
 ------------